 14 days commencing:

 From voting to victorious wars, we live in turbulent times.
-Study International Relations and Politics with us and you’ll learn about the different definitions of democracy, how individual countries create democracy and why states go to war.
+Study International Relations and Politics with us and you’ll learn about the different political theories, how individual countries are governed and why conflict happens.
 We’ll also explore topical issues like how the media influences our voting system and how a society should share its resources.
 It’s a contextual, relative course that challenges your own thoughts on how we live and how we’re governed.

 Learning in a small group (no more than 8 students and often fewer) means that you get quality time with your teacher and ask as many questions as you like!
 Through interactive learning, our teachers will guide you through new concepts and assign you practice tasks to build your knowledge and skills.
 You will also have an opportunity for group work, independent research, and homework assignments to be discussed in class.
 Small classes mean everyone gets to have their say, and students learn from debating with one another, as well as from their tutor.

 You’ll have time to explore Oxford for yourself, as well as forging new friendships for the future, and there’s an action-packed programme of social activities, field trips and excursions to help bring your learning to life.
 We might even head to London for the day.